bhaskarsantoshk/design/LLD/Notes.md

-# Theory
+# LLD
-* Understanding of basics of Object Oriented Design and principles
-* Knowledge of Deisgn Patterns
+Code needs to focus on
+* Readability
+* Extensibility
-* SOLID principles
+* Correctness